GSA/ficam-playbooks/_cred/pivi_for_issuers.md

 | **Authenticator Assurance:** The robustness of the authentication process, and assurance that the user has possession of the authenticator. | 1.
 Public key infrastructure key pairs<br>2.
 Biometric<br>3.
 Hardware based credential | Yes | Yes |
 | **Suitability Assurance:** The investigative and adjudication processes which enhance the identity assurance.
 Suitability is associated with a position designation and/or risk assessment for determining an individual is suitable to work for or on behalf of the Federal Government. | A minimum of:<br> A favorably adjudicated _National Agency Check with Inquiries_, or<br> A favorably adjudicated Tier 1 or higher federal background investigation. | Yes | No |

-All individuals issued PIV credentials are _required_ to have common, minimum suitability assurance as specified in FIPS 201-2, Section 2.1 Control Objectives.
+All individuals issued PIV credentials are _required_ to have common, minimum suitability assurance as specified in [FIPS 201, Section 2.1 Control Objectives](https://pages.nist.gov/FIPS201/FIPS201.html#s-2-1){:target="_blank"}{:rel="noopener noreferrer"}.
 Individuals with PIV- Interoperable credentials assert no suitability assurance in a baseline, standardized manner.

 Section 2.2 outlines more information for the identity assurance, authenticator assurance, and suitability assurance.